MISSION STATEMENT

 Directors:

 LEOLA WESTBROOK brings her expertise from the entertainment industry as a television executive producer.
-With 20 years of experience in the Docu-Series/Reality genre, her work has appeared on a variety of networks, including Bravo, Lifetime, BET, A&E, the CW, TLC, MTV, VH1, Oxygen, E!
+With 20 years experience in the Docu-Series/Reality genre, her work has aired on a variety of networks, including Bravo, Lifetime, BET, A&E, the CW, TLC, MTV, VH1, Oxygen, E!
 Entertainment, USA Network, and HBO Max.
-Leola was part of the team that produced the 2008 GLAAD Media Award nominated TV show, Shirts & Skins, and played a key role as Producer on MTV’s Making His Band, a 2009 GLAAD nominee.
-Her versality matches her creativity working across a wide range of genres.
-A transplant from Los Angeles, Leola tells her entertainment friends, “El Paso is the new now next!
-She brings an infusion of energy and ideas to the Institute
+Leola was part of the team that produced a 2008 Media Award nominated TV show, Shirts & Skins, and played a key role as Producer on MTV’s Making His Band.
+Her versatility matches her creativity working across a wide range of genres including reality, sports, documentary, drama, romance, adventure, action, and game show.
+Currently she’s the Executive Producer/Showrunner for Queens Court and The Real Housewives of Dubai.
+A transplant from Los Angeles married to pediatric surgeon John Lawrence, Leola says her entertainment friends always want to know what the New Now Next is.
+She tells them without hesitation it’s El Paso.
+She’s pleased to be a part of a dynamic organization perpetuating the legacy of Tom Lea, El Paso’s creative native son.

 Honorary: